SOLANA-DEVNET

 External revenue, partner assets, or protocol-routed value can fund distribution assets.

-External Project / Revenue
+External Project / Funding

 Funds stablecoins, partner tokens, or incentive assets.

-Revenue Pool
+Distribution Pool

-Holds assets intended for shareholder claims.
+Holds assets intended for participant claims.

 Funded Claim Pool